facebook pixel Skip to main content

 Land Acknowledgement

-Southlake provides culturally safe, inclusive, and equitable healthcare, with the support of the Indigenous community The Indigenous Patient Navigator (IPN) offers support to Indigenous patients, families, and caregivers throughout their health journey.
+Southlake Health provides culturally safe, inclusive, and equitable healthcare, with the support of the Indigenous community The Indigenous Patient Navigator (IPN) offers support to Indigenous patients, families, and caregivers throughout their health journey.
 IPN services are available to those who identify as First Nations, Inuit, or Métis to bridge the gap between Indigenous communities and healthcare providers.
 IPN services also include cultural supports for individuals who want a traditional healing journey.

 Voluntary Self-identification for Indigenous Patients and Family Members

-As part of Southlake’s registration process, all patients are asked if they would like to self-identify as Indigenous.
+As part of Southlake Health’s registration process, all patients are asked if they would like to self-identify as Indigenous.
 If a patient has Indigenous ancestry, they may self-identify based on how they define their identity.
 The patient’s answer is added to their electronic health record.
 They will be asked again by a healthcare provider and can change their answer at any time.
 Once a patient self-identifies, they have the option to be connected with the IPN.

 IPN supports are available to: